m0kr4n3/java_mini_interpreter/README.md

 It has 6 built-in functions: sin, cos, tan, abs, sqrt et log.

-Realized by [CreponneKarim](https://github.com/CreponneKarim) and me
+Achieved by [CreponneKarim](https://github.com/CreponneKarim) and me